Bluescape/helm-chart/README.md

 intentional.
 You must remove those files using `git rm packages/<chart>*.tgz`

 ## Some hosted charts
-This is list is not exhaustive
+This list is not exhaustive

 - **bluescape-eks-aux**
     * vault-custom-resource templates